ozluna/meet-eco/README.md

 * `git add` and `git commit` the new requirements and Procfile and then `git push` the project to GitHub.
 * Head over to Heroku
 * Click the "new" button, give the project a name & set the region to Europe.
-* From the heroku dashboard of your newly created application, click on `"Deploy" > "Deployment method"` and select GitHub.
+* From the Heroku dashboard of your newly created application, click on `"Deploy" > "Deployment method"` and select GitHub.
-* Confirm the linking of the heroku app to the correct GitHub repository.
+* Confirm the linking of the Heroku app to the correct GitHub repository.
-* In the heroku dashboard for the application, click on "Settings" > "Reveal Config Vars".
+* In the Heroku dashboard for the application, click on "Settings" > "Reveal Config Vars".
 * Set the following config vars:

 | KEY           | VALUE                              |